Better adoption to language, community, and price points is the key

-A slew of new formats such as chats, videos and live in-app telecast on social commerce sites has opened more avenues for budding women entrepreneurs in India.
-Akshay Ghulati, Co-founder of Shiprocket said, Women, in general, are able to garner three to four times higher repeat orders.
+A slew of new formats such as chats, videos, and live in-app telecasts on social commerce sites has opened more avenues for budding women entrepreneurs in India.
+Akshay Gulati, Co-founder of Shiprocket said, Women, in general, are able to garner three to four times higher repeat orders.

 In a study of about 1900 online sellers, a logistics technology platform for small businesses found besides Flipkart and Amazon- top online marketplaces, women entrepreneurs account for the majority of the sales.
 The highlighting factor was about 68% of these women hailed from smaller towns in India.

 According to the study, this rise of women sellers in the online marketplace can be attributed to the rise of social media platforms like Facebook, Instagram, among others.
 Fashion, beauty was the topmost categories, the Shiprocket study found.